-The Sole LCB Upright Bike is an excellent bike for riders looking for various workout options on a machine similar to that you would find in an elite gym.
+The Sole LCB Upright Bike is an excellent bike for riders looking for various workout options on a machine similar to that in an elite gym.
 It is affordable, comfortable, and easy to navigate.
-In addition, the Sole LCB Upright Bike is well built with solid steel tubing and designed to take the abuse that a piece of equipment would see in a gym-like atmosphere.
+In addition, the Sole LCB Upright Bike is well-built with solid steel tubing and designed to take the abuse that a piece of equipment would see in a gym-like atmosphere.

 Sole indoor bike frames are virtually indestructible; all current models have lifetime warranties.
 The LCB Bike’s upright frame has about 100 pounds of steel tubing with an aluminum shroud.
 The whole machine weighs 132 pounds and has a 350 lb maximum user weight capacity.